 A Mexican Edamame Dip.

-Frozen shelled edamame simmered in water and then puréed with Mexican flavorings like cilantro and lime juice.
+To make this, frozen shelled edamame are simmered in water and then puréed with Mexican flavorings like cilantro and lime juice.
 Then in the blender, water and vegetable oil are streamed in until you get the perfect consistency.

 The result is delicious and really cool.
 It looks a lot like Guacamole, has a smooth texture that’s similar to Guacamole but it tastes…well…it tastes like guacamole would taste if it didn’t have avocadoes in it.